J.A. Happ Is Lined Up To Start The A.L. Wild Card Game For The Yankees Against Oakland

 — SportsNet New York (@SNYtv) September 27, 2018

-It wasn’t until Tanaka turned in a shaky final start of the season that Happ became the odds on favorite for the wild card start, however.
-Tanaka had been cruising up until that point, and there was a strong argument being made that Yankee manager Aaron Boone was going to save Happ, making the the assumption the Yankees would beat Oakland, to start game one, and game five against Boston if needed.
+It wasn’t until Tanaka turned in a shaky final start of the season that Happ became the odds-on favorite for the wild card start, however.
+Tanaka had been cruising up until that point, and there was a strong argument being made that Yankee manager Aaron Boone was going to save Happ, making the assumption the Yankees would beat Oakland, to start Game 1, and Game 5 against Boston if needed.
 As Happ has the best career and seasonal numbers against Boston of all current Yankee starters, it seemed like the logical move.

 Probable Pitching Matchup for AL Wildcard